Jennifer Sung: Notable rulings

 On September 26, 2022, Sung dissented on an en banc panel in a 8–3 decision that held that California AB 32, a law that banned private, for-profit prison and immigration detention centers within the state, was unconstitutional.

+Sung joined a unanimous decision of a three-judge panel, ruling that the Trump administration could deploy the National Guard to curb riots in Los Angeles, in spite of the objections of Governor Gavin Newsom.

+On August 1, 2025, Sung ruled that ICE cannot detain people based on their race, language, accent, occupation, or location.